plinder-org/plinder/docs/evaluation.md

 2. correlating the performance of these predictions against the level of similarity of each test system to the corresponding training set.

-The output file from running `plinder-eval` can be used as a submission to the leaderboard (coming soon).
+The output files from running `plinder-eval` will be used to populate the [MLSB leaderboard](https://www.mlsb.io/#challenge).

 ### Input